Pantone Color of the Year 2023

 Welcome To The Magentaverse

-Pantone’s Color of The Year, Viva Magenta 18-1750, vibrates with vim and vigor.
+Pantone’s Colour of The Year 2023, Viva Magenta 18-1750, vibrates with vim and vigour.
 It is a shade rooted in nature descending from the red family and expressive of a new signal of strength.
-Viva Magenta is brave and fearless, and a pulsating color whose exuberance promotes a joyous and optimistic celebration, writing a new narrative.
+Viva Magenta is brave and fearless, and a pulsating colour whose exuberance promotes a joyous and optimistic celebration, writing a new narrative.

 “In this age of technology, we look to draw inspiration from nature and what is real.
 PANTONE 18-1750 Viva Magenta descends from the red family, and is inspired by the red of cochineal, one of the most precious dyes belonging to the natural dye family as well as one of the strongest and brightest the world has known.